mattbradley/twit-lang/README.md

 =================

-This little project hooks on to the Twitter firehose and spits out a guess of the language is tweet is written in.
-It uses Node.js to connect to the Twitter API, and outputs the tweets on the command line.
+This little project hooks on to the Twitter firehose and spits out a guess of the language a tweet is written in.
+It uses Node.js to connect to the Twitter API and outputs the tweets on the command line.

 The language is guessed using a
 [naive Bayesian classifier](http://en.wikipedia.org/wiki/Bayesian_Classifiers).